-The Lifesaving Society acknowledges and thanks the Ontario Ministry of Education and the Stephanie Gaetz Keepsafe Foundation (the founding sponsor of Swim to Survive) for their generous support of the Swim to Survive and Swim to Survive+ school grant programs.
+The Lifesaving Society acknowledges and thanks the Ontario Ministry of Education and the Stephanie Gaetz Keepsafe Foundation (the founding sponsor of Swim to Survive) for their generous support of the Swim to Survive and Swim to Survive+ school grant program.

 - ☐ The Society has a Swim to Survive school grant program to help Grade 3 and Grade 7 students achieve the Swim to Survive standard.
-Swim to Survive school grants helps defray the costs of transportation, instructors and facility rental.
-Teachers deliver curriculum-based water safety lessons in class. - The board of education and pool owner/operators coordinate the timing and logistics of getting the students from the school to the pool. - The pool facility arranges for the pool time and instructors.
+Swim to Survive school grants help defray the costs of transportation, instructors and facility rental.
+Teachers enhance the Swim to Survive program by delivering curriculum-based water safety lessons in class. - The board of education and pool owner/operators coordinate the timing and logistics of getting the students from the school to the pool. - The pool facility arranges for the pool time and instructors.
 The school board arranges student transportation and communication with parents.
-The Lifesaving Society supplies instructor materials, teacher and parent materials and Swim to Survive certificates.
+The Lifesaving Society supplies instructor materials, teacher and parent materials, and Swim to Survive certificates.